© Water vole by Andy Brough.

 Because mammals matter

 Mammals play a vital role in maintaining a balanced ecosystem in the British Isles, as keystone predator and prey species, indicators of habitat quality and diversity, and as shapers of our environment.
 Small mammals sustain our rare carnivores and birds of prey, and bats control insect numbers.
 Rabbits and deer are important grazers in grassland and forest.
 The otter and water vole indicate excellent water quality in our rivers.
-And the harvest mouse and hedgehog will thrive only in diverse, connected landscapes.
+And thriving harvest mouse and hedgehog populations represent diverse, connected landscapes.

 © Brown hare by Silviu Petrovan.

 The natural environment in the British Isles faces a number of modern challenges.
 Mammals in particular have several:

 - Loss of habitat through land use change, development and agricultural intensification affects hares, harvest mice and hedgehogs;

 - Introduced species bringing risk of competition, hybridisation and disease to native mammals, particularly for water voles, red deer and red squirrels;

 - Conflicts with humans including road collisions, damage to housing, forestry and agriculture, and urbanisation of species like the fox;

 - Information and research gaps that limit our understanding and ability to identify and help vulnerable populations.